- Master of Science in Computer Science (MSc)

 - Master of Science in Computer Science (MSc) - Co-operative Option

-Notice: The Computer Science Application is now closed.
+The Fall 2021 application is now closed.

 Computer Science combines the intellectual challenge of a young discipline with the excitement of an innovative and rapidly expanding technology.